 Gale and Google

-With more than 50 million Google Apps for Education teachers and students worldwide, and an average of over 40,000+ Google search engine queries per second , Google is indisputably the place where people get their answers.
+With more than 50 million teachers and students worldwide using G Suite for Education tools, and an average of over 40,000+ Google search engine queries per second , Google is indisputably the place where people get their answers.

 This relationship exemplifies Gale’s effort to be a leading provider of educational technology, instructional tools, and content to help our users be successful in school, work, and life.